BackofenLab/Cherri/README.md

 ```

-Finally, to install the tool itself, we simply clone the repository and execute the installation script inside the folder:
+Finally, to install the tool itself, you simply clone the repository and execute the installation script inside the folder:

 ```
 git clone https://github.com/BackofenLab/Cherri.git